Al-Faqir Fort

 Al-Faqir Fort (Arabic: قلعة الفقير) is an 18th-century fort situated in the Levantine pilgrimage route on a small hilltop in the southern portion of modern-day Al-'Ula, Saudi Arabia.
 The fort takes a squared form with round towers, three of which are standing while the southern one was completely destroyed.
 The fort occupies 340 m2 with approximate height of slightly over 6 m tall walls, that appears to be originally two-storey structure supported by wooden beams.

 Most of the interior walls, ceilings, and stairs of the fort were destroyed.
 Nothing left except for the walls and towers along with small interior remains.

 Building materials and history

 The fort was originally known in historical documents as the fort of al-Hafa'ir.
-It was built by the Ottoman dynasty to facilitate the pilgrimage process and to protect the pilgrims in their journey to the holy sites.
+It was built by the Ottoman Empire dynasty to facilitate the pilgrimage process and to protect the pilgrims in their journey to the holy sites.